Freedom from Militarization Project:

 Violent conflicts rage across the globe with 28 million people suffering.
 The U.S. just can't refrain from bombing Iraq.
 Blood flows for oil in a failed policy.
 Police continue to kill unarmed teenagers of color.
 At home in Sonoma County, Deputy Gelhaus is back on the streets and the Sheriff's Office has purchased 30 bayonets from the Department of Defense.

 A moral injury is less visible than one to the body.
 It is an injury to our spirit and soul.
 It creates feelings of helplessness, distress and anger.
 In society, it can result in “unexplained” violence.
 In our military veterans, it causes them to kill themselves at an alarming rate.
 In the Peace Community, it can create despair.

 More people visit the Center to have heart to heart talks or call for hugs over the phone.
 We can wish the world would change and these feelings vanish or we can use our pain and anger to reinforce our courage and channel our feelings into nonviolent action.

-The PJC is launching an exciting new project: Freedom From Militarization.
+We are launching an exciting new project: Freedom from Militarization.
 The focus is to address the ever-expanding gray area that exists between military and civilian life that normalizes war and violence.
 Our emphasis will be identifying and raising awareness of local behaviors and organizations that support the militarization of society.